RenzoAlvaroshan/Learning-Notes-OpenCV/README.md

-# Learning Notes - Build and Install OpenCV with CUDA GPU Support on Windows 10
+# Learning Notes - Build and Install OpenCV with CUDA on Windows 10

 Learning Notes - Build and Install OpenCV with CUDA GPU Support on Windows 10 | OpenCV 4.5.1 | 2021